Shower the people you love with love.

 - If you have the time and budget, coordinate the invitations, thank-you notes, and party favors around the same visual theme.

 - Create a fun hashtag you and your friends can use for all those party photos you'll be sharing on Instagram.
-Keep it easy to remember, and display it prominently so everyone knows how it goes.
-Loverly has some smart tips for celebration hashtags.
+Keep it easy to remember, and display it prominently.

 Take-home gifts are a great way to thank guests with thoughtful keepsakes that extend the pleasures of the day.

 - Bridal shower guests just pampered the bride-to-be, so return the favor with an indulgent spa treat.
-Homemade sugar scrub is easy to do; try this coconut oil scrub from New Leaf Wellness.
+Homemade sugar scrub is easy to do; this lemony Moisturizing Hand Scrub makes a great gift.
 Scented candles and soaps are also useful, thoughtful gifts that can be scaled up to make for a group.

 - Baby shower guests can go home with pink or blue nail polish embellished with ribbons and tags.
 Or how about cowboy or cowboy cookie mix in a jar?
 Include a recipe card, and they'll think delicious thoughts of you when they bake them up.